 The availability and monetary value of all scholarships are subject to change.
 U of T Scarborough reserves the right to change the value and eligibility criteria for awards without notice.

-U of T Scarborough Entrance Scholarships are based on the following criteria and conditions:
+U of T Scarborough Entrance Scholarships for Domestic Students are based on the following criteria and conditions:

-- U of T Scarborough Entrance Scholarships are based on the scholarship average at the time of admission.
+- U of T Scarborough Entrance Scholarships for Domestic Students are based on the scholarship average at the time of admission.

 - The scholarship average includes courses used to determine your eligibility for admission.